+This provision remains unchanged in PPS 2020 as does my opinion.
 It is my opinion that the development of this significant area of open space which forms an integral part of the original community design for Kanata Lakes has the potential to adversely impact the storm water management network in this area through the loss of permeable areas in the watershed.
 There are also potential public health issues relating to the historic use of fungicides which contained mercury in the management of the golf course that has been identified in the Phase II ESA submitted by the applicants.
-More comprehensive study of this issue is necessary to determine the extent of the hazard before an informed decision can be made on the applications.
+Additional analysis was carried out as an addendum to the Phase II report in response to the issue of mercury contamination raised in previous comments.
+From this analysis, it appears the problem is considerably more prevalent than previously identified and possibly requiring remediation of the entire site.
+It is clear in my opinion that more comprehensive study of this issue is necessary to determine the extent of the hazard before an informed decision that is consistent with this provision of the PPS, can be made on the applications.

-"h) promoting development and land use patterns that conserve biodiversity and consider the impacts of a changing climate"
+"h) promoting development and land use patterns that conserve biodiversity and i) preparing for the regional and local impacts of a changing climate."

+Provision h) was revised in the PPS 2020 by making the portion relating to climate change a separate clause i).
+However, my opinion regarding a lack of consistency remains the same.
 The subject property contains both natural and managed open space areas and water features that have played a role in sustaining and encouraging local biodiversity.
-The subject applications propose a significant reduction in these areas and redevelopment of the balance of the lands for urban residential use which in my opinion will have adverse impacts on this biodiversity as well as reduce tree cover generally which is a critical part of reducing climate change impacts.
+The subject applications propose a significant reduction in these areas and redevelopment of the balance of the lands for urban residential use which in my opinion will have adverse impacts on this biodiversity as well as reduce the existing tree cover generally which is a critical part of reducing climate change impacts.